Certified. Verified. Credentialed.

 Launching in 2026, a NABITA Credential represents a new professional milestone, enhancing your credibility while validating proficiency in in essential behavioral intervention, case management, and threat and violence risk assessment competencies and safeguarding your campus or community.
 A NABITA Credential goes beyond certification to affirm your role-specific knowledge, skills, and decision-making through a robust competency-based evaluation process.

 As the landscape of behavioral intervention and threat assessment becomes increasingly complex, professionals deserve recognition of their advanced skills, nuanced judgment, and applied expertise in critical roles.
-In this public information session, we will introduce NABITA Credentials, which recognize a practitioner’s expertise in role-specific decision-making, complex scenario handling, and ethical consistency.
+In this public community event, we introduced NABITA Credentials, which recognize a practitioner’s expertise in role-specific decision-making, complex scenario handling, and ethical consistency.

 Why Pursue NABITA Credentialing?